Plantain Puree Recipe (Baby Food)

 Plantain Puree Variations

 I suggest blending the plantains with breast milk or water, especially if it’s the baby’s first time trying it.
+No matter what happens, don’t forget to steam the plantains first.
+Instead of blending, you can also just mash it to get the right texture.

 • Pot: Boil water in a pot for steaming.